eicorg/SynradBenchmark/SynradG4/README.md

 ```

 ### 2. Install Dependencies
-Ensure that Geant4 and other dependencies are installed on your system.
+Ensure that Geant4, ROOT and other dependencies are installed on your system.

 ### 3. Build the Project
 ```bash